 You are allowed to stay in the United States for as long as you are enrolled as a full-time student in an educational program and making normal progress toward completing your course of study.
 If approved, you also will be allowed to stay in the country up to twelve additional months beyond the completion of your studies to pursue practical training.
 At the end of your studies or practical training, you will be given sixty days to prepare to leave the country.

 - It is important that you depart the U.S. on or before the last day you are authorized to be in the U.S. on any given trip, based on the specified end date on your Arrival-Departure Record, Form I-94.
-Information on successfully maintaining your immigration status while a student or exchange visitor can be found on the Immigration and Customs Enforcement (ICE) website.
+Information on successfully maintaining your immigration status while a student or exchange visitor can be found on the Department of Homeland Security website.

 - Staying beyond the period of time authorized by the DHS causes you to be out-of-status in the United States, which is a violation of U.S. immigration laws.
 This may cause you to be ineligible for a visa in the future for return travel to the U.S. Select Classes of Aliens Ineligible to Receive Visas to learn more.

 - Staying unlawfully in the United States beyond the date Customs and Border Protection (CBP) officials have authorized, even by one day, results in your visa being automatically voided, in accordance with immigration law, INA 222(g).
 In this situation, you are required to reapply for a new nonimmigrant visa, generally in your country of nationality.

 Extending My Stay as a Student in the U.S.